cgbarlow/reality-inspired-backdrops/Serene-Nebula-Flythrough/readme.md

 # Serene Nebula Flythrough
 Source: [Serpens Center Crop (NIRCam Image)](https://webbtelescope.org/contents/media/images/2024/115/01HYGKYF5SSD2744FSB1V6F9JS?itemsPerPage=100&page=1)

 Inspired by an image taken by the James Web Space Telescope on June 20, 2024.
-The image shows the center of the Serpens Nebula as seen by NASA’s James Webb Space Telescope’s Near-Infrared Camera (NIRCam).
+The image shows the center of the Serpens Nebula as seen by the telescope’s Near-Infrared Camera (NIRCam).

 ![Video loop (GIF)](./Serene-Nebula-Flythrough.gif)